packnback/site/packnback.github.io/content/blog/work_begins.md

 (There are definitely other tools, let me know and the feature sets and I will add them to the list.)

-Currently, *to my knowledge* no current software matches the requirements... .
+Currently, *to my knowledge* no current software matches the requirements.
 This means there may be a point in the design space that is unaddressed that we can target.
 So until we have a good reason not to proceed, I think it is a worthy project, and hence this post.